—Goethe to the defeated German soldiers after the battle of Valmy

 — Louis Antoine de Saint-Just

-Romanticism Versus Enlightenment: The French Revolution is usually seen as the event that marked the two eras decisively with Romanticism largely being a reaction to the influence of the event.
-Yet the views of the Revolution are not really all that simplistic:
+Romanticism Versus Enlightenment: The French Revolution is usually seen as the event that marked the two eras decisively with Romanticism largely being a reaction to the event.
+Romanticism itself was divided between hostility and enthusiasm for the French Revolution.
+A good example is Victor Hugo who was critical and dismissive of the Revolution but later came to embrace it.

-Early Romantic poets such as Wordsworth and Coleridge were initially supportive but eventually became disillusioned with the Revolution.
-Romanticist writings especially in England, Germany, across Europe and even in France, were prone to nostalgia for the Ancien Regime and the centuries long tradition that the Revolution was radically upsetting.
+Early Romantic poets such as Wordsworth and Coleridge were initially supportive before becaming disillusioned.
+Early Romanticist writings across Europe (but especially in England and Germany) and even in France, were prone to nostalgia for the Ancien Regime and the centuries long tradition that the Revolution was radically upsetting.
 They also saw the Terror as a new form of Intellectually Supported Tyranny and the dangers of cold, excessive, rationalism which tended to clamp down on the individual.

-Later romantics such as Percy Shelley, John Keats and Lord Byron who were liberal-leftist felt that the Revolution brought the spirit of change in Europe and radically felt that poetry and the role of a poet should also be revolutionary, creating the idea of artists wanting to change society with art, a central belief in romantic literature.
-Romantic composers such as Beethoven were initially pro-Revolutionary but turned bitter with the rise of Napoleon (who Beethoven initially supported only to be disappointed at his dictatorship).
-However, other poets and novelists, even liberals, saw Napoleon as the Romantic Hero, a Badass who by sheer merit and talent, recognized and rewarded by the Revolution, brought modernity to Europe by radically upsetting ideas of aristocracy and monarchy.
-His youth and good looks (which he imposed on the public by propaganda campaigns), made him closer to a Byronic Hero than Byron himself.
+Later Romantics such as Percy Shelley, John Keats and Lord Byron who were liberal-leftist felt that the Revolution brought the spirit of change in Europe.
+They felt that poets and poetry should also be revolutionary, that artists could and should change society with art, a central belief in romantic literature.
+Some Romantic composers such as Beethoven were initially pro-Revolutionary but turned bitter when Napoleon became Emperor, i.e. a king with a different name.
+Some others Romantics, even liberals, saw Napoleon as the Romantic Hero, a Badass who by sheer merit and talent, recognized and rewarded by the Revolution, brought modernity to Europe by radically upsetting ideas of aristocracy and monarchy.
+His youth and good looks, made him closer to a Byronic Hero than Byron himself.

-Perhaps the real influence of the Revolution was in what was called Romantic nationalism.
-The idea of a nation and unique culture and patrimony(which the Revolution introduced with its secular pantheon of great minds, the Louvre Museum and its innovations in artistic restoration and cultural acquisitions) often led many nations to start focusing on folklore and heritage.
-This had the positive impact in that it built the idea of preserving old monuments and buildings(which started in the Revolution itself by the Committee of Public Safety but continued in the 19th Century, partly by invoking the vandalism, rare limited and not state condoned, during the Reign of Terror).
+The real influence of the Revolution may have been in Romantic nationalism.
+The idea of "nation" and its unique culture and patrimony, introduced by the Revolution through its secular pantheon of great minds, the Louvre Museum and its innovations in artistic restoration and cultural acquisitions.
+This led many nations to start focusing on their own folklore and heritage.
+It had a positive impact in spreading the idea of preserving old monuments and buildings.
 It also had a negative impact in promoting chauvinism and xenophobia.

 Robespierre, pre-Terror, earned his reputation for this.
 They didn't call him "L'Incorruptible" for nothing.